asterisk/documentation/docs/Test-Suite-Documentation/Using-Python3.md

 If you use the included scripts, you should not have to interact with the virtual environment directly.
 This should help maintaining a separate, clean test environment.

-!!! tip
+/// tip
 If you want to install the Python dependencies globally on the system and not in a Python Virtual Environment you can examine the setupVenv.sh shell script to see how it executes pip to install them, and execute globally instead.

-[//]: # (end-tip)
+///

 Using a Docker Container
 ========================